IFRS 15 / ASC 606 Case: Customer projects

 According to price list derivation following standalone selling prices are submitted to the revenue accounting contract by the sales order.

-Assigned accrual methods
+Automated determination of accrual methods

 Note: Please read last paragraph about limitations in initial scope of IFRS 15/ASC 606 enhancements.